google-ar/WebARonTango/README.md

 But there are some new features that the WebVR spec does not include and that provide additional functionality based on the underlying AR platform.
 These new characteristics can be identified using the `VRDisplayCapabilities` instance obtained from the `VRDisplay` instance that now exposes 2 new flags to specify if the device:

-* [hasPointCloud](http://judax.github.io/webar/doc/webarapi/VRDisplayCapabilities.html): The `VRDisplay` instance is able to provide a point cloud acquired by a depth sensing device in the underlying plataform.
+* [hasPointCloud](http://judax.github.io/webar/doc/webarapi/VRDisplayCapabilities.html): The `VRDisplay` instance is able to provide a point cloud acquired by a depth sensing device in the underlying platform.
 * [hasSeeThroughCamera](http://judax.github.io/webar/doc/webarapi/VRDisplayCapabilities.html): The `VRDisplay` instance is able to use an underlying see through camera to show the real world.

 If any of these flags are enabled (true), a new set of functionalities and APIs can be used always using the [VRDisplay](http://judax.github.io/webar/doc/webarapi/VRDisplay.html) as a starting point.
 The new methods in the `VRDisplay` instance are:

-* [getMaxNumberOfPointsInPointCloud](http://judax.github.io/webar/doc/webarapi/VRDisplay.html): Provides the maximum number of points in the point cloud.
+* [getMaxNumberOfPointsInPointCloud](http://judax.github.io/webar/doc/webarapi/VRDisplay.html): Provides the maximum number of points that may be acquired in the point cloud.
-* [getPointCloud](http://judax.github.io/webar/doc/webarapi/VRDisplay.html): Updates and/or also retrieves the points in the [point cloud](http://judax.github.io/webar/doc/webarapi/VRPointCloud.html).
+* [getPointCloud](http://judax.github.io/webar/doc/webarapi/VRDisplay.html): Updates and/or also retrieves the points in the [VRPointCloud](http://judax.github.io/webar/doc/webarapi/VRPointCloud.html) new type.
-* [getPickingPointAndPlaneInPointCloud](http://judax.github.io/webar/doc/webarapi/VRDisplay.html): Allows to calculate a colission [point and plane](http://judax.github.io/webar/doc/webarapi/VRPickingPointAndPlane.html) between a normalized 2D position and a ray casted on to the point cloud.
+* [getPickingPointAndPlaneInPointCloud](http://judax.github.io/webar/doc/webarapi/VRDisplay.html): Allows to calculate a collision represented by the new type [VRPointAndPlane](http://judax.github.io/webar/doc/webarapi/VRPickingPointAndPlane.html) between a normalized 2D position and a ray casted on to the point cloud.
-* [getSeeThroughCamera](http://judax.github.io/webar/doc/webarapi/VRDisplay.html): Retrieves a structure that represents the [see through camera](http://judax.github.io/webar/doc/webarapi/VRSeeThroughCamera.html) so it can be used for both correct fustrum calculation and for rendering the video feed.
+* [getSeeThroughCamera](http://judax.github.io/webar/doc/webarapi/VRDisplay.html): Retrieves an instance of the new type [VRSeeThroughCamera](http://judax.github.io/webar/doc/webarapi/VRSeeThroughCamera.html) so it can be used for both correct fustrum calculation and for rendering the camera video feed synchronized with the calculated pose.

-At a glance it is obvious that some new data structures/classes have been created to support some new functionalities as the underlying Tango platform allows new types of interactions/features.
+Some new data structures/classes have been created to support some new functionalities as the underlying Tango platform allows new types of interactions/features.
 Most of the calls are pretty straightforward and the documentation might provide some idea of how they could be integrated in any web application.
-The one that might need a bit more explanation is the [VRSeeThroughCamera](http://judax.github.io/webar/doc/webarapi/VRSeeThroughCamera.html) class as it provides some useful information about the camera parameters (what are called the camera intrinsics), but still does not expose how it could be used to render the camera feed in an application.
+The one that might need a bit more explanation is the [VRSeeThroughCamera](http://judax.github.io/webar/doc/webarapi/VRSeeThroughCamera.html) class as it provides some useful information about the camera parameters (what are called the camera intrinsics), but it might not be clear how it could be used to render the camera feed in an application.
 In the current implementation, the approach that has been selected is to create a new overloaded function in the [WebGL API](https://www.khronos.org/registry/webgl/specs/1.0).
 The [WebGLRenderingContext](https://www.khronos.org/registry/webgl/specs/1.0/#5.14) now exposes the following function:

 ```
 void texImage2D(GLenum target, GLint level, GLenum internalformat, GLenum format, GLenum type, VRSeeThroughCamera? source);